philsupertramp/blog/src/posts/thowards-relyable-assistants-in-a-world-of-llms.md

 Of course not.
 And obviously you wouldn't have asked your if you did.

 This brings me to the actual topic of this article, the oh-so-brilliant all-fitting shoe called _Large Language Models_.

+Since late 2021 and the [introduction of ChatGPT]() there is a general rush towards building enormous, closed source, machine learning models to solve all sorts of tasks at the same time.

+Closed source means here that these algorithms aren't available to the public as source code/some sort of program code, but can be used by external parties via API (abstract programming interface), mostly in form of some web based technology.

+These algorithms/models supposedly can translate, summarise, restructure, rephrase or explain content or can come up with complete new stuff by themselves.
+Apart from that they can write program code, solve math problems generate music and can generate all sorts of other computer formats.
+(Todo: references)

+Now don't get me wrong, this sounds exciting!
+And in the same time futuristic, a little bit unbelievable.

-But before we get into this, let's define some terms and quickly review some prerequisites before we get deeper into the topic of this article.
+But before we get deeper into this, let's define some terms and quickly review some prerequisites before we get deeper into the topic.

 ### What are LLMs?
 Large Language Models (LLMs) are a form of machine learning models that are used to perform different tasks using natural language.